crownstone/website/_posts/2017-01-06-deliveries-in-full-swing.md

 ## Nordic at CES

-Currently [Nordic](https://www.nordicsemi.com/eng/Events/CES-2017) is at [CES in Las Vegas](http://www.ces.tech/) (Consumer Electronics Show) featuring a wide range of products that uses their nRF51 and nRF52 series (the chip that's in the Crownstone).
+Currently [Nordic](https://www.nordicsemi.com/) is at [CES in Las Vegas](http://www.ces.tech/) (Consumer Electronics Show) featuring a wide range of products that uses their nRF51 and nRF52 series (the chip that's in the Crownstone).
 In hindsight it is logical that a wireless technology that is present on the smartphone will become ubiquitous, but now it became reality!
 Crownstone has a special place right in the center.
 A few builtin Crownstones are switched by an [EnOcean](https://www.enocean.com/en/) switch (using Dolphin energy harvesting).
 You can see that the switch is not attached to anything, moreover, it does not have a battery either!
 If you happen to be in Las Vegas, drop us a message!

 ![Nordic at CES]({{ site.url }}/attachments/nordic-ces0.jpg "Nordic at CES"){: .float-left width="42%" style="margin:4%"}
 ![Nordic at CES]({{ site.url }}/attachments/nordic-ces1.jpg "Nordic at CES"){: .float-right width="42%" style="margin:4%"}

-## Welcome!

-Every first Friday in the month, also this month, there is a [meetup](https://www.meetup.com/Smart-Home-Bluetooth-Hackerspace/) hosted by us!
-If you want to know more about smart homes this might be nice for you.
-The plan is to talk a little bit about hacking, a bit about the future (privacy for example), and a bit about artificial intelligence.
-Naturally there will be plenty of time to play with the Crownstones!